 At Toronto Metropolitan University, you can find all of the services you need to ensure your success.
 A few are profiled below:

 Student Learning Support supports students with learning or physical disabilities through academic accommodation.
 If you require academic accommodations, register with Student Learning Support in July to ensure they are in place for the start of classes.
 Please be advised that if you included a Special Consideration form with your Toronto Metropolitan University application, you may be required to submit any confidential documentation again, this time directly to the Academic Accommodation Support office.

-Toronto Metropolitan University Aboriginal Student Services provides a culturally supportive environment and specialized services for Aboriginal, Metis and Inuit students on campus.
+Toronto Metropolitan University Gdoo-maawnjidimi Mompii Indigenous Student Services provides a culturally supportive environment and specialized services for Aboriginal, Metis and Inuit students on campus.

 Toronto Metropolitan University Athletics is home to the Rams!
 Why not try out for a varsity team, or support your fellow Rams by attending the games?
 You can also take advantage of our state-of-the-art athletic facilities by using the fitness centre or by joining intramural teams or sports clubs.

 Toronto Metropolitan University University Library and Archives provides access to print and electronic collections, and offers services which include computer labs, study rooms, audio-visual resources and research assistance.
 Library tours and workshops are available starting in August.